mithun-prasad/MRS/Slides/DayTwoAgenda.md

 * Creating XDF and Importing
 * Exploratory Statics using Microsoft R
 * Modeling, Scoring and Evaluation with Microsoft R Server, with Hands on Lab
+* Intro and Demo of R + SQL Services

 ##  Morning Session